Play Therapy Treatment Approach

 EMDR & Play Therapy

 EMDR is a trauma resolution therapy can be seamlessly be integrated into the play therapy process to enhance therapeutic results.
-This is what the therapists at Kindred Counselling do.

 What's the Difference Between Regular Play and Play Therapy?